-Escaping to the Eastern Shore to beat the heat is a D.C. rite of passage, and Inn at Perry Cabin by Belmond has your ticket.
+Escaping to the Eastern Shore to beat the heat is a D.C. rite of passage, and Inn at Perry Cabin has your ticket.

 The main attraction here is the water, so after checking into a spacious one-bedroom suite with water views ($819 per night), I’m off with my wife and 5-year-old son for a sailing excursion.
 Among the seven elegant sailboats and yachts from which to choose is the fleet’s headliner, Five Stars, a luxury Hinckley yacht.
 On this sunny and blustery day, however, we’re on a speckless 38-foot Alerion express sailboat ($300, one hour).
 Our captain is a veteran at navigating the meandering waterways and provides a wealth of anecdotes.
 The waters are calm but periodic gusts of wind cause Starbright to heel, providing pops of exhilaration.
 My son loves it but is equally smitten by the homemade chocolate chip cookies in the wicker picnic baskets we ordered for lunch.
 For a more hands-on experience, the on-site Sailing Academy offers classes from the basics to multiday sailing certification courses.